ibm-cloud-docs/openwhisk/openwhisk_reference.md

 You can create new Cloud Foundry-based namespaces by [creating Cloud Foundry orgs and spaces](bluemix_cli.html#region_info).
 The `/whisk.system` namespace is reserved for entities that are distributed with the {{site.data.keyword.openwhisk_short}} system.

 ### Fully qualified names
 {: #openwhisk_entities_fullyqual}

-The fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
-Notice that `/` is used to delimit Namespaces, packages, and entities.
-Also, Namespaces must be prefixed with a `/`.
+The fully qualified name of an entity is `/namespaceName/[packageName]/entityName`.
+Notice that `/` is used to delimit namespaces, packages, and entities.
+Also, namespaces must be prefixed with a `/`.

 For convenience, the Namespace can be left off if it is the user's *default namespace*.
 For example, consider a user whose default Namespace is `/myOrg`.
 Following are examples of the fully qualified names of a number of entities and their aliases.

 | Fully qualified name | Alias | Namespace | Package | Name |
 | --- | --- | --- | --- | --- |